Residence Permit Application Process

 Foreigners who own immovable property in the TRNC and their family members

-Foreigners who can show a monthly income equal to 3 x minimum wage (4400tl per month (effective from 1st February 2021)) or who have the annual equivalent of this amount in a bank account.
+Foreigners who can show a monthly income equal to 3 x minimum wage (9,885 TL per month (effective from 1st July 2022)) or who have the annual equivalent of this amount in a bank account.

 Foreigners coming to the TRNC for scientific research or archaeological excavation